Self-Directed IRA Prohibited Transactions Made Simple

 Tips for Avoiding Prohibited Transactions in a Self-Directed IRA

-What you’ve heard is true: you can use a Self-Directed IRA for all sorts of wonderful retirement assets and asset classes.
-In fact, there are so many assets you can turn to when investing in a Self-Directed IRA that the IRS specifically lists those investments you are not allowed to have—it’s easier that way.
+What you’ve heard is true: you can use a Self-Directed IRA for all sorts of retirement assets and classes.
+In fact, there are so many assets you can turn to when investing in a Self-Directed IRA.
+So much so that the IRS specifically lists those investments you are not allowed to have—it’s easier that way.
 But these are also important boundaries to learn.
-As you take control of your financial future by opening a Self-Directed IRA, your added freedom comes with a caveat: there are some things you aren’t allowed to hold within a retirement account.
+As you take control of your financial future by opening a Self-Directed IRA, your added freedom comes with a caveat.
+There are still some things you aren’t allowed to hold within a retirement account.
 Let’s explore some tips that will help you remember what they are.

 Tip #1: Know the Prohibited Types of Investments